 So, while Jesus’ resurrected body clearly carried the marks of his suffering, he seems from the accounts given to have been free from the physical pain and disability that would have ordinarily been expected to have accompanied them.
 As Jesus ascended to heaven a short time later, he carried those scars with him and bears them still; not as a sign of weakness but as signs of his love for us all.

 As the prophet Isaiah had foretold,“He was despised and rejected by mankind, a man of suffering, and familiar with pain.
 Like one from whom people hide their faces he was despised, and we held him in low esteem.”
 Isaiah 53:3.
-In this world where the poor suffer at the hands of the rich, where child refugees wash up on the shores of the Mediterranean, where homelessness and especially the ‘sofa surfing’ that Jesus experienced is on the increase, and where people with disabilities are shunned or treated like scroungers… In this world where Brexiteers would pull up the drawbridge to ‘Fortress Britain’ to prevent those in need entering, and Trump’s wall aims to do the same in the USA….
+In this world where the poor suffer at the hands of the rich, where child refugees wash up on the shores of the Mediterranean and drown in the English Channel, where homelessness and especially the ‘sofa surfing’ that Jesus experienced is on the increase, and where people with disabilities are shunned or treated like scroungers… In this world where some would pull up the drawbridge to ‘Fortress Britain’ to prevent those in need entering, and Trump’s wall aimed to do the same in the USA….
 In this world where the poor, the weak, the vulnerable, the disadvantaged are mocked and ridiculed… In this world, Jesus Christ would, and does, fit right in.